Hamsa1913/holbertonschool-printf/README.md

 va_end

-Returning the total count of printed characters

-The file contains only the main _printf function, keeping the project clean and respecting the limit of no more than 5 functions per file.

 3 - functions.c

-This file contains the helper functions that handle each supported specifier:
+Contains the helper functions for:

-print_char - handles %c

-print_string - handles %s

-print_percent - handles %%
+%c - print_char

+%s - print_string

+%% - print_percent

-Each helper is focused on a single task, which keeps the code modular and aligned with project structure guidelines.
+Each helper is responsible for printing one type only, which keeps the code modular.

+4 - print_int.c

+This file contains the integer-printing logic for %d and %i.
+It handles:

+Positive integers

+Negative integers

+Printing digit by digit

+Counting characters printed

-4- man_3_printf
+5 - man_3_printf

-This manual page describes:
+A manual page that explains:

 What _printf does

-The supported format specifiers
+Supported format specifiers

-The function prototype

-How to use it

-The return value behavior
+Return value

+Usage instructions

-It mimics the style of the official printf(3) manual page.
+Mimics the style of the official printf(3) man page.

-5- README.md
+6- README.md

 This documentation file (the one you are reading) explains:

-The purpose of the entire project
+The purpose of the project

+The file structure

-How _printf works internally
+How _printf works

-What files exist and what each one does
+Supported specifiers

-Compilation instructions
+Compilation

 Usage examples
 Summary

 This project teaches:

-How variadic functions work (va_list, va_start, va_arg, va_end)
+Variadic functions

-How to manually implement formatted output
+Manual formatted output

-How to design modular C programs using multiple files

-How to respect system-level constraints:

-No global variables
+Integer-to-string logic

+Modular C design

-No more than 5 functions per file
+Working with strict coding rules (Betty, no globals, no more than 5 funcs/file)

-Manual man page

-Strict Betty coding style

-How to collaborate within a shared GitHub repository and maintain clean commit history
+Designing documentation (man and README)

+Git workflow in team projects

-It is a foundational project for understanding low-level programming, system design, and how the real printf function behaves internally.
+It is a foundational low-level programming project that builds understanding for how real system functions like printf work internally.